aliahunbaev/playfighter/content/posts/day-3.md

 something like a creative uniform (soldat créatif hoodie), playfighter crewneck, studio tee, gym wife beater, soldat sketchbook, "true beauty" sketchbook or journal. a replicable 1000 days journaling challenge software code, blueprint to plan a creative project, palette to collect inspiration and moodboards (like pinterest but better, but cosmos is that) but honestly, idk where software fits into combat. it might just be manifested as a dope website.

+the rest of this blog will be a compacted version of my conversation with Claude (AI)

 ---

 ## the seth godin question